Every first and third Friday of the month, I publish new podcast episodes featuring interviews with members of the writing community around the world.

 You can listen to every episode of the writescast below or through your preferred podcast service.
 So pop in the headphones or turn up the speakers, it’s time for the r. r. campbell writescast!

-Author Mel Gough joins me to talk about M/M Romance as a genre, fan fiction, and so much more.
+Author Mel Gough joins me to talk about M/M Romance, fan fiction, and so much more.

 Author Ryan Decaria discusses mad science and the mad scientist trope—what it is, how we can use it, and how we can prevent our use of it from becoming clichéd!
 With examples from books and television both modern and historic, Ryan provides a unique perspective on mad science and sci-fi you won’t want to miss.